carterjamesmike/09-README-generator/Develop/README.md

 ## Installation <div id='installation'/>
 To install, run this command:
->whatever
+>Inquirer v6.2.4

 ## Usage <div id='usage'/>
-no!
+n/a

-## Licence <div id='licence'/>
+## License <div id='license'/>
-This project is run under the undefined licensure
+This project is run under the MIT licensure

 ## Contributors <div id='contributors'/>
-The contributors are: Satan
+The contributors are: n/a

 ## Test <div id='test'/>
 For tests, run this command:
->thisthat
+>none

 ## Questions <div id='questions'/>
 For quetions, please email at carterjamesmike@gmail.com or visit my github profile at [carterjamesmike](https://github.com/carterjamesmike)